 As we’ve already touched on above, there are some pretty decent ingredients in Pulse V4, but there are also some things missing in our opinion.

 For starters, it was a shame not to see any L-Theanine on the label.
-It’s a great ingredients when combined with caffeine, because it can help you to feel the benefits of it, without any of the unwanted side effects.
+It’s a great ingredient and is often combined with Caffeine in the same supplement.

 It was also a shame that it didn’t include any Coconut Water Powder or L-Carnitine – two of our other favorite pre workout ingredients.

 Beetroot extract is another one of our top pre workout ingredients that wasn’t include.